top of page

 The Florida documentary stamp tax is a tax imposed on written obligations in Florida.
 It most commonly applies to deeds transferring Florida real estate and Florida loan obligations.
-This article specifically does not address real estate deeds (or similar documents) or mortgages, and it is limited to the application of the documentary stamp tax to written obligations to pay money.
+This article specifically does not address real estate deeds (or similar documents) or real estate secured transactions (like mortgages), and it is limited to the application of the documentary stamp tax to written obligations to pay money.
 This article is only a broad overview and is not a substitute for legal or accounting advice.
 The law is subject to revision and readers should consult a Florida attorney for advice specific to their situation.

-The documentary stamp tax on loans not secured by mortgages is paid to the Florida Department of Revenue.
+The documentary stamp tax on loans not secured by mortgages is paid directly to the Florida Department of Revenue.
 There is no additional tax on promissory notes or loans when a mortgage has been recorded and the documentary stamp tax has already been paid on the mortgage.
-The normal practice is that the title office or law firm handling the mortgage closing will calculate the documentary stamp tax on the loan and ensure that the documentary stamp tax has been paid, which will be paid to the clerk of court where the mortgage is being recorded.
+For mortgages, the normal practice is that the title office or law firm handling the mortgage closing will calculate the documentary stamp tax on the loan and ensure that the documentary stamp tax has been paid, which will be paid to the clerk of court where the mortgage is being recorded.
+The clerk will then transmit the documentary stamp taxes to the Department.

 On all other transactions where a documentary stamp tax is otherwise due, it is up to one of the parties to ensure that the proper documentary stamp tax is paid to the Florida Department of Revenue.
 The typical practice is that the lender calculates the amount due, collects payment from the borrower, and makes payment to the Department.
 Common situations where the lender collects payment from the borrower and makes payment to the Florida Department of Revenue include installment loans (most commonly automobile loans), general consumer loans, and bank loans that are not secured by real estate.